Cody Bellinger Preview, Player Props: Cubs vs. Giants

-The Chicago Cubs, including Cody Bellinger (hitting .326 in his past 10 games, with two doubles, three home runs, a walk and 16 RBI), take on starting pitcher Logan Webb and the San Francisco Giants at Wrigley Field, Monday at 2:20 PM ET.
+On Tuesday, Cody Bellinger (.605 slugging percentage in past 10 games, including three home runs) and the Chicago Cubs face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
+First pitch is at 7:40 PM ET.

-He racked up three RBI (going 2-for-5 with a home run) in his previous game against the Reds.
+He had a one-hit performance in his most recent game (1-for-4) against the Giants.

 Cody Bellinger Game Info & Props vs. the Giants